SheffieldDFG/glossary/README.md

 # A glossary of terms useful for these projects

+BNG - British National Grid, the map projection used for Ordnance Survey mapping in Great Britain.

 GSS - Government Statistical Service

 GSS Code - many of the geographies that we use (wards, local authorities, countries) are assigned 9 character codes by the Government Statistical Service.
 Hence GSS codes.
 The GSS code for Sheffield is `E08000019`.